transcom/mymove-docs/docs/frontend/setup/designers-guide-to-setting-up-app-locally.md

 1. From your Terminal copy and paste the command below and press the enter key

-`brew install awscli bash chamber jq asdf yarn pre-commit shellcheck postgresql nodenv opensc circleci direnv entr aws-vault watchman`
+`brew install asdf awscli bash chamber jq asdf yarn pre-commit shellcheck postgresql opensc circleci direnv entr aws-vault watchman`

 ## Defining your environment variables with the .envrc.local